Ban on microbeads used in beauty products pushed

 In a fact sheet released by United Nations Environment Programme (UNEP), these miniscule particles could be ingested by fish, affecting the health of its secondary consumer like humans or other marine species.

-In this statement, the coalition appealed to Miss Universe 2017 candidates to lend their voices to help protect marine life against adverse effects of plastic microbeads.
+In the statement, the coalition appealed to Miss Universe 2017 candidates to lend their voices to help protect marine life against adverse effects of plastic microbeads.

 “Today’s beauty queens are known advocates for environmental, health, humanitarian and cultural causes.
 As known consumers and promoters of PCCPs, we call upon them to add the removal of microplastics in PCCPs in their list of advocacy issues for a healthier planet,” Lucero said.